Adewale Odetunde - Personal Injury, Truck Wreck and Car Accident Lawyer in Atlanta, Georgia

 Top Settlements and Verdicts

-Client was a truck driver and was at a truck stop beside her truck when Defendant truck driver began driving and ran over her leg.
-Client was in the hospital for multiple weeks and had to undergo multiple skin grafts due to the injury to her leg.
-Client continued to have difficulty walking and working after the wreck.
+Our client, a truck driver, was at a truck stop, standing beside her vehicle when the defendant truck driver ran over her leg.
+The client was in the hospital for multiple weeks and had to undergo multiple skin grafts due to the injury to her leg.
+Our client had difficulty walking and working in the aftermath of the wreck.

-Client was travelling on I-35 in Round Grove Road in Lewisville.
-Defendant made an unsafe lane change and struck a concrete barrier causing her vehicle to flip and land in front of our client.
-Client lost control of vehicle and struck concrete bartrier.
-Client was transported to the hospital.
-Client suffered fractures to both legs and was hospitalized for 38 days.
+Our client was traveling on I-35 near Round Grove Road in Lewisville.
+The defendant made an unsafe lane change and struck a concrete barrier, causing her vehicle to flip and land in front of our client.
+Our client then lost control of his vehicle and struck the concrete barrier.
+Emergency responders transported our client to the hospital for immediate medical attention.
+Our client suffered fractures to both legs and was hospitalized for 38 days.

-Client was travelling in Marshall, Texas.
-He was driving to work early one morning on a two lane road.
-As he was driving, he drifted into on coming traffic.
-He returned to his vehicle to the right side of the road.
-A tractor trailer driver steers left to avoid our client despite his training telling him to steer right to avoid an oncoming vehicle.
-Truck driver had never been trained by company to steer to the right in this situation.
-Defendant received no training from company.
-Client was found to have alcohol and thc in his system at time of wreck.
+Our client was traveling in Marshall, Texas.
+He was driving to work early one morning on a two-lane road.
+As he was driving, he drifted into oncoming traffic.
+He returned his vehicle to the right side of the road.
+The defendant, a tractor trailer driver, steered left to avoid our client despite industry training standards that require drivers to steer right to avoid an oncoming vehicle.
+The defendant driver had never been trained by his employer to steer to the right in this situation.
+In fact, the defendant received no formal training from his employer.

-Driver was travelling on Westmoreland Road in Dallas when an uninsured driver ran a red light and T-boned his vehicle which knocked him unconscious.
-He was transported to the hospital due to his injuries which included injuries to his neck and back.
-He was involved in a subsequent wreck a week and a half later which aggravated the injuries in his neck.
-Client had to pursue a uninsured motorist claim.
+Our client was traveling on Westmoreland Road in Dallas when an uninsured driver ran a red light and T-boned his vehicle, which knocked him unconscious.
+He was transported to the hospital due to his neck and back injuries.
+He was involved in a subsequent wreck a week and a half later, which aggravated the injuries in his neck.
+Our client had to pursue an uninsured motorist claim.

-Client was travelling in Rowlett when a tractor trailer made an unsafe lane change and struck client’s car.
-Clients car was sent into a retaining wall and his vehicle to spin out.
-Client suffered aneurysm of the iliac artery which required him to be transported to two hospitals and receive a surgery.
-Client was hospitalized for a few days.
+Our client was traveling in Rowlett, Texas, when a tractor trailer made an unsafe lane change and struck our client’s car.
+The impact sent our client's car into a retaining wall and caused his vehicle to spin out.
+Our client suffered an aneurysm of the iliac artery, which required him to be transported to two hospitals and have surgery.
+Our client remained in the hospital for several days.

-Clients were traveling on 285 in DeKalb County.
-Defendant 18-wheeler left his lane and struck the side of their vehicle.
-Client suffered injuries to his neck, shoulder and back.
-He underwent a neck surgery.
+Our clients were traveling on 285 in DeKalb County, Georgia.
+The defendant, operating an 18-wheeler, left his lane and struck the side of their vehicle.
+Our client suffered injuries to his neck, shoulder, and back, and he required a neck surgery.

-Client was driving on Ledbetter in Dallas, Texas.
-He was driving for Uber at the time as was on his way to pick up a fare.
-Defendant rear ended client while stopped at a light.
-Client suffered injuries to his shoulder and neck.
-Client had previously complained of shoulder pain.
-Client underwent a rotator cuff surgery but continued to deal with pain and required a total shoulder replacement.
+Our client was driving on Ledbetter Drive in Dallas, Texas.
+He was driving for Uber at the time and was on his way to pick up a fare.
+The defendant rear-ended our client while stopped at a light.
+Our client suffered injuries to his shoulder and neck.
+Our client, who had previously struggled with shoulder injuries, underwent rotator cuff surgery but continued to deal with pain and required a total shoulder replacement.

-Client was travelling on the IH-20 Service Road in Grand Prairie.
-Truck driver made an unsafe lane change and caused wreck with our client.
-Client suffered injuries to his neck, right shoulder, back right knee and head.
-Client was recommended a lower back surgery.
+Our client was traveling on the IH-20 service road in Grand Prairie.
+The defendant, a truck driver, made an unsafe lane change and collided with our client.
+Our client suffered injuries to his neck, right shoulder, back, right knee, and head.
+Our client's physician recommended lower back surgery.

-Client was travelling on Vista Ridge in Gwinnett County.
-Defendant was exiting a private drive and failed to yield the right of way to the client.
-Client ran into the side of Defendant’s box truck.
-She immediately began dealing with pain in both of her knees.
-Client was transported to the hospital via EMS.
+Our client was traveling on Vista Ridge Drive in Gwinnett County, Georgia.
+The defendant was exiting a private drive and failed to yield the right of way to our client.
+Our client ran into the side of the defendant’s box truck and sustained knee injuries.
+Emergency responders transported our client to the hospital.
 She eventually underwent surgeries on both of her knees.
-After surgeries, she continued to deal with knee pain which required additional injection.
-She also suffered injuries to her neck which also required neck surgery.
+After her surgeries, she continued to deal with knee pain, which required additional injections.
+Additionally, she sustained a neck injury that required surgery.

-Client was travelling on I-20 in Dallas.
-Defendant was speeding and rear ended client.
-Client suffered injuries to his ankle, knees and lower back.
-Client underwent a knee surgery and was recommended a surgery for the other knee.
+Our client was traveling on I-20 in Dallas.
+The defendant was speeding and rear-ended our client.
+Our client suffered injuries to his ankle, knees, and lower back.
+He underwent one knee surgery, and his doctor recommended surgical intervention for the second knee as well.

-Client was travelling on Harry Hines in Dallas.
-While stopped for a red light he was rear-ended by Defendant.
-Client suffered injuries to his head neck, back, left shoulder and left hip.
-Client required a shoulder surgery.
+Our client was traveling on Harry Hines in Dallas.
+While stopped for a red light, he was rear-ended by the defendant.
+Our client suffered injuries to his head neck, back, left shoulder, and left hip.
+Our client required shoulder surgery.

-Client was off of I-35 when he slowed down for traffic when 18-wheeler tried to swerved but still rear-ended him.
-Client suffered injuries to his neck, back, head, left arm and left shoulder.
-Client received several injections to his neck and back.
+Our client was exiting I-35 when he slowed down for traffic.
+The defendant, driving an 18-wheeler, tried to swerve to avoid a collision but still rear-ended him.
+Our client suffered injuries to his neck, back, head, left arm, and left shoulder.
+Our client received several injections to his neck and back.

-Client was rear ended by a car which pushed him into the vehicle in front of him.
-He suffered injuries to his neck and low back.
-He received multiple injections for his pain.
+Our client was rear-ended by a car, and the impact pushed him into the vehicle in front of him.
+He suffered injuries to his neck and low back and required multiple injections for his pain.

-Client was walking through her apartment complex when a vehicle reversed into her.
-Client was knocked to the ground.
-Plaintiff suffered injuries to her right hip.
-Client underwent a hip surgery.
+Our client was walking through her apartment complex when a vehicle reversed gear, slamming into her.
+Our client was knocked to the ground and suffered right hip injuries that required surgery.

-Our client was struck by a Rent-A-Center box truck that was making a U-turn in a parking lot.
-Defendant was illegally parked and started to make the U-turn from a stopped position.
-Defendant blamed client for speeding through the parking lot.
-Defendant had a witness that blamed client for speeding as well.
-Client was a hair dresser who had difficulty working after the wreck and was recommended a neck surgery.
-She was involved in a subsequent wreck with significant property damage and injuries.
+Our client was struck by a Rent-A-Center box truck making a U-turn in a parking lot.
+The defendant was illegally parked and started to make the U-turn from a stopped position.
+The defendant blamed our client for speeding through the parking lot.
+Our client was a hairstylist, and she had difficulty working after the wreck.
+Her doctor recommended neck surgery.
+Later, she was involved in a subsequent wreck with significant property damage and injuries.

 Our client was the second vehicle in a four car wreck.
 She required a shoulder surgery and was recommended a full shoulder arthroplasty.
 The defendant hired a biomechanical expert and a doctor to give the opinion that client's shoulder injury could not have been caused by the wreck.
 Insurance company paid $25,000 over the policy limits without having to go to trial.

-Client was travelling on I-20 where it splits into I-635 when she was clipped by an 18-wheeler which spun her vehicle.
-She struck another dump truck then struck the 18-wheeler a second time.
-Defendant driver claimed that he never changed lanes prior to the collision and disputed making contact with client.
-Defendants hired an expert to reconstruct the motor vehicle collision and state that client struck the dump truck prior to striking the 18-wheeler.
-Client received multiple injections to her neck back and knee as a result of her injuries.
-Defendants argued that treatment was not necessary.
+Our client was traveling on I-20 near the I-635 junction when she was clipped by an 18-wheeler.
+The collision caused her vehicle to spin, and she struck another dump truck before striking the 18-wheeler a second time.
+The defendant driver claimed that he never changed lanes prior to the collision and disputed making contact with our client.
+The defendants hired an expert to reconstruct the motor vehicle collision and state that our client struck the dump truck prior to striking the 18-wheeler.
+Our client required multiple injections to her neck, back, and knee as a result of her injuries.

-Client was on the service road of SH121.
-He was helping a friend who had broken down on the side of the road.
+Our client was on the SH-121 service road helping a friend whose car had broken down.
 As he was in his car, a drunk driver veered off the road and struck the back of his vehicle.
-He injured his lower back.
-Client received some chiropractic treatment.
-He had difficulty coaching and playing basketball after the wreck due to his back pain.
+The force of the crash caused injuries to his lower back.
+Our client received chiropractic treatment but had difficulty coaching and playing basketball after the wreck due to his back pain.

-Client was struck by a hit and run driver.
-Witnesses wrote down the license plate number of the vehicle, but wrote it down incorrectly.
-Police were unable to confirm the license plate number of the defendant driver.
-Months later, client saw Defendant's vehicle again in front of the Omni hotel.
-Witness testified that she knew license plate number was off by 1 digit.
-Client suffered injuries to his neck and back as a result of the collision.
-Client received multiple injections in his back due to the pain.
+Our client was struck by a hit-and-run driver.
+Unfortunately, witnesses at the scene incorrectly wrote down the license plate number of the vehicle, and police were unable to confirm the identity of the defendant driver.
+Months later, our client saw the defendant's vehicle again, allowing us to properly identify the defendant.
+Our client suffered injuries to his neck and back as a result of the collision, and he received multiple injections in his back due to the pain.

-Our client was sitting at a red light in Garland.
-Defendant driver made a left turn too fast and struck our client.
-Defendant driver went missing and only defendant was the owner of the vehicle.
-Defendant owner claimed that driver was a former roommate who he had sold vehicle to prior to the wreck.
-Defendant owner still had possession of the vehicle at time lawsuit was filed.
-Client had injuries to her neck, back, shoulders, hip, right knee, right ankle, right foot, right wrist and right hand.
+Our client was at a red light in Garland.
+The defendant driver made a left turn too fast and struck our client.
+The defendant driver went missing and the owner of the vehicle claimed that the defendant driver was a former roommate to whom he had sold the vehicle prior to the wreck.
+The owner still had possession of the vehicle at the time the lawsuit was filed.
+Our client sustained injuries to her neck, back, shoulders, hip, right knee, right ankle, right foot, right wrist, and right hand.
 Her injuries made it difficult for her to continue her business as a daycare owner.

-Client was travelling on Josey Lane in Farmers Branch in the right lane.
-18-wheeler was traveling in the middle lane.
-Client was struck by the 18-wheeler that changed lanes improperly.
-The driver of the 18-wheeler had not received any training on operation of commercial motor vehicle.
-He was hired by his uncle who was the owner of the company.
+Our client was traveling in the right lane on Josey Lane in Farmers Branch.
+The defendant, driving an 18-wheeler, was traveling in the middle lane.
+Our client was struck when the 18-wheeler changed lanes improperly.
+The driver of the 18-wheeler had not received any training on the operation of a commercial motor vehicle.
+He was hired by his uncle, who was the owner of the company.
 The trucking company did not investigate the cause of the collision.
-Defendants obtained surveillance footage of Angela prior to the trial.
 Due to her injuries, our client was recommended a lower back surgery.